vinenoobjelly/jellyfishlights-py/readme.md

   - Zone configuration
   - Preset patterns
   - Zone states
-- Turn on and off controller lights
+- Turn zones on and off
-- Play a pattern
+- Play a preset pattern
 - Set lights to a solid color with brightness control
 - Set any individual lights you want with brightness control